Ihyatt/bird_sighting/README.md

 #### Current

-- [x] Add sighting of bird type and quantity to database.
+- [x] Add sighting of bird type, time and quantity to database.
 - [x] Find best time to view a paticular bird.
-- [x] View petcentage of seeing all birds at any given second.
+- [x] View petcentage of seeing all birds at any given time.

 #### <a name="main"></a>Main Page